MatthewCaseres/AWS-Notes/source/EC2.md

 Each instance is on its own rack.
 Each rack has its own power source and network.

-You can only have 7 _instances_ per AZ, so if there are six AZ in a region we can have 42 partitions.
-Within each partition you can have many instances.
+You can only have 7 _instances_ per AZ, so if there are six AZ in a region we can have 42 total instances.

+Note the difference between partition and spread groups.

 ![EC2 Placement Spread](./images/ec2-placement-partition.png)